obibaadoma/Hello-React-FrontEnd/hello-react-front-end/README.md

 # 📖 Hello-React-FrontEnd<a name="about-project"></a>

-> Hello-React-FrontEnd is a project that aims to connect a Ruby on Rails back-end with a [React front-end](https://github.com/obibaadoma/Hellol-React-FrontEnd/tree/project-setup-and-front).
+> Hello-React-FrontEnd is a project that aims to connect a Ruby on Rails back-end with a [Rails-Api-Backend](https://github.com/obibaadoma/Hello-Rails-Api-Backend).

 #### Learning objectives